snowplow/snowplowanalytics.com/_posts/2020-04-17-snowplow-amp-tracker-1-0-0-released/index.md

 <h3 id="amp-linker"> 2.2 AMP Linker</h3>

 The AMP tracker now offers the ability to attach the AMP client ID to the querystring, in order to identify users moving from an AMP page to a non-AMP page.
-This is enabled bby ensuring that the AMP linker is enabled for any destination domains required:
+This is enabled by ensuring that the AMP linker is enabled for any destination domains required:

 {% highlight html %}
 ...